Accumulating vs Distributing ETFs — Which Is Better for Polish Investors?

 - When you withdraw after age 60: 0% tax on everything

 The verdict for IKE is unambiguous: accumulating ETFs are strictly superior.
-There is no scenario where distributing makes more sense inside an IKE.
+There is no realistic scenario where distributing makes more sense inside an IKE.

 For a full guide on maximizing your IKE, see our best ETFs for IKE account ranking.